J&J reports $100 million in vaccine sales as results top forecasts

-(Reuters) -Johnson & Johnson beat expectations for quarterly revenue and profit and raised dividend payouts to shareholders on Tuesday, while reporting $100 million in sales for its COVID-19 vaccine, whose use was paused by U.S. regulators last week.
+(Reuters) -Johnson & Johnson beat expectations for quarterly earnings and raised its dividend payouts to shareholders on Tuesday, while reporting $100 million in sales of its COVID-19 vaccine, whose use was paused by U.S. regulators last week.

-The company, which has previously said the vaccine will be available on a not-for-profit basis until the end of the pandemic, also tightened its forecast for adjusted profit this year, showing it largely performed as previously expected.
+The company, which has previously said the vaccine will be available on a not-for-profit basis until the end of the pandemic, also tightened its forecast for adjusted profit this year, suggesting it was largely performing as previously expected.

-Use of the vaccine was paused last week by U.S. regulators as they review reports of rare but serious blood clots in recipients.
+Use of the company’s vaccine was temporarily halted by U.S. regulators as they investigate reports of blood clots in six women, prompting a similar pause in South Africa and leading to a delay in rollout in Europe.

+The United States is also reviewing a handful of potential cases of severe side effects in addition to those that led to the pause.

+J&J is aiming to deliver 100 million doses of the vaccine to the United States before the end of May, of which more than 17 million have already been distributed as of Monday.

 Excluding items, the company earned $2.59 per share, beating analysts’ estimates of $2.34 per share, according to IBES data from Refinitiv.

-The company also declared an increase in its quarterly dividend to $1.06 per share from $1.01 per share.
+The company also increased its quarterly dividend to $1.06 per share from $1.01 per share.

 Reporting by Manas Mishra and Manojna Maddipatla in Bengaluru; Editing by Anil D’Silva